-7.2.
-Integrating State Counters into Secure Call Stack
+7.2 Integrating State Counters into Secure Call Stack

-As we discussed previously, a shadow call stack is a mechanism that has been proposed to defend against simple ROP attacks [32, 35, 49, 58].
-Both software and hardware implementations of this stack have been developed.
-SCRAP relies on a hardware implementation of the call stack, which is backed up by a a software stack.
+As we discussed previously, a shadow call stack is a mechanism that has been proposed to defend against simple ROP attacks [28]-[30], [41].
+SCRAP relies on a hardware implementation of the call stack, which is backed up by a larger software stack.
 In our design, each entry of the hardware stack is augmented with the counter that keeps track of the number of potential attack gadgets that executed consecutively.
 This makes it possible to track the information about the state of the attack even across function calls, eliminating their use as delay gadgets.